 The guardian responds, arguing that the circuit court properly adjudicated the parents based on the needles scattered throughout the residence which were readily accessible to the children, and the various items in the home that are used to operate a methamphetamine laboratory.
 These items created imminent danger to the children.
 The DHHR worker testified that a new allegation caused him to go to the home on the relevant date, and the police officers were with the DHHR employee at the time due to their investigation of another case.
 The guardian argues that termination was in the best interests of the children, as the parents failed to take responsibility for their actions, even after pleading guilty to criminal charges relating to their actions.
-Although petitioner's incarceration was one factor in termination, this was not the sole basis for the termination, and this Court must follow the rule requiring permanency within eighteen months.
-Importantly, the guardian argues that the petitioner attempts to appear to be the victim in this matter, but has chosen not to take responsibility for her actions.
-Thus, termination was proper and in the best interests of the children.
+Thus, an improvement period would have been futile.
+Importantly, the guardian argues that the petitioner attempts to appear to be the victim in this matter, but has chosen not to take responsibility for his actions.
+Thus, he asserts that termination was proper and in the best interests of the children.
 The DHHR argues that termination was proper, as the circuit court made several findings that the children were neglected.
 These included capped and uncapped needles spread throughout the residence, which created a risk to the children; and items in the home consistent with the operation or attempt at operation of a methamphetamine laboratory, which also created a risk.
 These facts constitute imminent danger to the children.
-Petitioner contends there was no new allegation of abuse and neglect in the home, but has presented no evidence that the call was somehow fabricated.
-The DHHR argues that there is no evidence of a conspiracy, that petitioner allowed a search of the home, and that multiple components of a methamphetamine laboratory were found in the home.
+Petitioner contends there was no new allegation of abuse and neglect in the home, but has presented no evidence that the call to the DHHR was somehow fabricated.
+The DHHR argues that there is no evidence of a conspiracy.
+The mother allowed a search of the home, and that multiple components of a methamphetamine laboratory were found in the home.
 The DHHR worker even testified that the new referral noted that the father had been fired recently for possibly stealing morphine, so this was a referral based on new facts.
 Petitioner argues that because some evidence was suppressed in the criminal proceeding, that this should somehow cause suppression in the abuse and neglect proceeding, but this is simply not based in fact or law.
-Moreover, termination was not based solely on petitioner's incarceration, as there were other factors raised, such as the materials for the methamphetamine laboratory found in the home and the uncapped needles in the home.
-Moreover, the eighteen month period from Rule 43 of the West Virginia Rules of Procedure for Child Abuse and Neglect must be followed.
-It is in the best interests of the children to terminate Petitioner Mother's custodial rights.
+It is in the best interests of the children to terminate Petitioner Father's parental rights.